HackYourFuture-CPH/program/courses/Foundation/web-architecture-101/README.md

 - [ ] Know what happens when you enter a URL in a web browser
 - [ ] Be able to describe the difference between frontend and backend functionality
 - [ ] Describe the role of HTML, CSS and JavaScript
-- [ ] Understand what HTTP is and it's methods
+- [ ] Understand what HTTP is and its methods
 - [ ] How APIs are provided and used